ctfs/resources/topics/cryptography/md5/README.md

 #MD5 Hashing

-MD5 is hashing function which creates a 16-byte hash value (usually represented as a 32 digit hexadecimal number) from any file.
+MD5 is a hashing function which creates a 16-byte hash value (usually represented as a 32 digit hexadecimal number) from any file.

 #Use